Debt Payoff Calculator: How Long to Become Debt-Free

 Power of consistency: $300/month extra applied via avalanche on three debts ($10k credit card 22%, $8k credit card 18%, $5k personal loan 12%).
 Total interest savings vs minimum-only: ~$11,000.
 Total payoff time vs minimum-only: 3.5 years vs 27+ years.
 The behavior change (just $300/month extra) creates a financial transformation.

-Avalanche vs Snowball outcome on a 3-debt scenario
+Avalanche vs Snowball outcome on a 3-debt scenario (illustrative)

-Example: $10,000 credit card at 22%, $8,000 credit card at 18%, $5,000 personal loan at 12%.
+Illustrative scenario, not a published dataset: $10,000 credit card at 22%, $8,000 credit card at 18%, $5,000 personal loan at 12%.
 Total $23,000 debt.
-Payment: minimum on all + $300/month extra to chosen target debt.
+Payment: minimum on all + $300/month extra to the chosen target debt.
+The exact figures depend on the minimum-payment formula, the order debts are attacked, and payment timing — treat the numbers as approximate.

 | Method | Total interest paid | Months to debt-free | First debt eliminated |